Creating a Uniform Grid#

 arr.shape

-Hint, you will likely need to ravel the array with F-ordering: arr.ravel(order="F")
+You will likely need to ravel the array with Fortran-ordering: arr.ravel(order="F")

 # Set attributes and data